-In order to prevent overfitting, L2 regularization is used to restrict the values of weights.
+Besides, L2 regularization is used to restrict the values of weights to prevent overfitting.
 Besides, our GCN model is trained using the Adam optimizer, with a learning rate of $10^{-3}$.
-In addition, we deploy $dropout$ layers with a rate of 0.005 after each GraphConv layer.
-Moreover, we set the he rectified linear unit (ReLU), a widely used nonlinear function, as activation fuction in our model.
+In addition, we deploy $dropout$ layers with a rate of 0.005 after each $GraphConv$ layer.
+Moreover, we set the rectified linear unit ($ReLU$), a widely used nonlinear function, as activation function in our model.
 It provides the neural network with nonlinear and allows neural network learning complex relationships in the data.
-And hyperparameters for training the StatGraph are shown in Table \ref{biaoparameter}.
+And hyperparameters for training the \textsc{StatGraph} are shown in Table \ref{biaoparameter}.

 This module makes full use of node features fusing statistical regulation represented by recurrent patterns of ID and adjacency matrices augmenting association relations for training, as a way to achieve high-performance fine-grained detection and classification of multiple attacks.